 What Impacts Wedding Costs?

 As we mentioned earlier, there are several different factors that play a role in the final cost of a wedding.
-Every wedding is unique, so it’s impossible to truly know every detail that may influence what you ultimately pay for your celebration, but there are four key areas that typically have the biggest effect on wedding costs:
+Every wedding is unique, so it’s impossible to truly know every detail that may influence what you ultimately pay for your celebration.
+Details like the wedding dress, invitations, and food and drink can add up, but there are four key areas that typically have the biggest effect on wedding costs:

 1. Guest List Size